mjokipro/git_dir/node-express-2/conceptual.md

 Answer the following questions below:

-- What is a JWT? can share tokens across different services.
+- What is a JWT?

 - What is the signature portion of the JWT?
-What does it do? changes based on any other change made
+What does it do?

-- If a JWT is intercepted, can the attacker see what's inside the payload? yes
+- If a JWT is intercepted, can the attacker see what's inside the payload?

 - How can you implement authentication with a JWT?
 Describe how it works at a high level.
-You didnt explain it very well.

 - Compare and contrast unit, integration and end-to-end tests.

 - What is a mock?
 What are some things you would mock?